IT compliance officer reviewing email security in office

 Avoid Public WiFi

-• Try to only access websites that use HTTPS – a secure protocol that encrypts data between your device and the website.
+• Access only websites that use HTTPS, which encrypts data between your device and the website.

-• Don’t share any sensitive information, such as passwords or credit card numbers.
+• Avoid sharing sensitive information, like passwords or credit card numbers.

 Tools You Should Be Using